Griz-Wold/Comics-Board/README.md

 - Create ads for comics and manga
 - View list of ads
 - View detailed page for each ad
-- Basic CRUD functionality for postings
+- Full CRUD functionality for postings

 ### General
 - Django templates for rendering pages